StevenMayher/431-2021/projectA/proposals.md

 # Project A Proposals

-## No submission yet

-- Drake McFaul: please answer my email.
-- Cyrus Nosrati: thanks, I look forward to it.
-- Tianze Wang: please answer my email.

 ## Individual Investigators

 Student | Title
 :---: | :-----------
 Graham Akeson			|	(**fix title**) Project A
-Abhishek Bhardwaj |	Factors associated with life expectancy in different states Allison Bode    | (**shorten title**) Effect of smoking, food insecurity, sleep, and diabetes on adult obesity rate in Ohio, California, Florida, and North Carolina
+Abhishek Bhardwaj |	Factors associated with life expectancy in different states Allison Bode    | Effect of smoking, food insecurity, sleep, and diabetes on adult obesity rate in Ohio, California, Florida, and North Carolina
 Michael Douglass	|	Does Educating our Youth Have Anything to Do with Our Happiness?
 Ava Fan		    |	The Impact of Education and Income On Rates of Adult Obesity Aaron Fletcher		|	Can You Expect to Live Longer if You Live in a Vacation Location?